CarloNicolini/carlonicolini.github.io/index.md

 </div>
 <div class="row">
 	<div class="col-xs-9">
-		<p>Given my multidisciplinary formation I can think my self as a network neuroscientist, as I've been involved with graphs and networks since a long time, and only recently I've took the challenge of using complex networks science to better understand the most complex organ in nature: the brain.
+		<p>I am a network neuroscientist, with an increasing competence in complex networks theory networks.
+I recently took the challenge of using complex networks science to better understand the most complex organ in nature: the brain.
 		</p>
 	</div>
 	<div class="col-xs-3">